 Toxin manufacturing is the potential of microorganisms known as toxigenesis.
 It is used by microbes especially by bacteria to induce disease.
-Bacterial toxins have two types on the basis of their chemical composition called endotoxin, exotoxin.
+Bacterial toxins have two types on the basis of their chemical composition called endotoxin and exotoxin.
 Endotoxin are part of Gram-negative bacteria cell wall and exotoxin are secreted out of a cell by diffusion.
 These toxins act as weapons for bacteria to attack host cells.
 The attacking mode varies from enzymatic activity, damaging host cells, immune cell suppression.
 These actions change the cell response system and ultimately cause cell death.

 Endotoxin is a part of the cell wall of gram-negative bacteria.
 The term endotoxin shows its association with the cell wall.
 At the molecular level, it is called lipopolysaccharide (LPS) which is a combination of lipids and complex sugar molecules.
 These lipoglycans structured as lipid layer, core molecule, and polysaccharides make O-antigen.
 O-antigen is exposed outside and linked by a core molecule to the lipid layer.
 At the molecular level lipid layer made of highly acylated di-GlcNAc, core consist of oligosaccharides and O-antigen consisted of repeating polysaccharides.
 The diversity of LPS structure within genera to species and even in some condition LPS varies with different strains of bacteria.
 These variations also impact on virulence of the organism.